SpudzzDev/SpudzzDev/README.md

 ## About Me

-Hey there!
-I'm SpudzzDev.
 I thrive on exploring new technologies, creating shortcuts, and finding innovative solutions to complex problems.

 ## My Skills